 ED 720 introduces counselors and educators to the concepts of cultural diversity with emphasis on the importance of creating pluralistic communities of care.
 The guidelines of the Association of Multicultural Counseling & Development (AMCD) are followed.
 This course focuses exclusively on the Awareness Phase of developing cultural competence.
-This is an introductory course in the Psy.D. program.
-Offered: every semester.
+This is a foundation course in the Psy.D. program.
+Prerequisites & Notes Offered: every semester.
 Credits: 3